 Take a Ghost Tour

-With so much history in this ol' Western town, we're not one bit surprised when things tend to go bump in the night.
-If you're looking for a ghost tour sure to fright, look no further than the Fort Caspar Ghost Tours.
+With so much history in this old Western town, we're not one bit surprised when things tend to go bump in the night.
+If you're looking for a ghost tour that's sure to fright, look no further than the Fort Caspar Ghost Tours.
 Let the Caspar Area Paranormal Society guide you through this reconstructed 1865 military post where abandoned quarters, dark halls and rickety buildings await you.
-From the Native Americans who initially called the land home before the pioneers passed through on their way out West to the U.S. Army soldiers who dwelled here, Fort Caspar has plenty of stories to tell and ghosts of the past to encounter.
+From tribal nations who called the land home before pioneers passed through on their way out West to the U.S. Army soldiers who dwelled here, Fort Caspar has plenty of stories to tell and ghosts of the past to encounter.

 Neal Forsling